AmrGanz/MachineConfigAnalyzer/README.md

 ~~~

 # limitations:
-~~- Services units data are in clear text, so I am still working on a away to exclude and separate them~~.
+~~- Services units data are in clear text, so I am still working on a away to exclude and separate them~~
-~~- Some configurations are encoded using `base64` and it will require to be decoded separatly, I am also working on it.~~~
+~~- Some configurations are encoded using `base64` and it will require to be decoded separatly, I am also working on it~~